Glossary of Road &

 highway, and parkway.

-frontage road - a road that runs
+frontage road - a

-to adjacent properties and intersecting surface streets.
+providing access to adjacent properties and intersecting surface

 grade-separated - a intersection